 Stumped?
 You should be.
 These are the original buildings of schools that have expanded over the decades until these original buildings have been surrounded.
 Some history:

 School 1 is Richard J. Wilson Elementary.
-In 1914, when South Fort Worth was a separate city, its school district built South Fort Worth School.
-Fort Worth annexed South Fort Worth in 1922, and the school eventually became Richard J. Wilson Elementary.
+In 1914, when the South Fort Worth school district built South Fort Worth School.
+Fort Worth annexed the area of South Fort Worth school district in 1922, and the school eventually became Richard J. Wilson Elementary.

 Over the years Fort Worth ISD added the wings and the other buildings until today the original building (outlined in yellow in the aerial photo) is almost surrounded, only the top of the second story visible at ground level from certain angles.

 School 2 is Hubbard Heights Elementary School on West Spurgeon Street.

 The original (1922) six-classroom building of Hubbard (outlined in yellow in the aerial photo) still stands, now surrounded by additions and almost hidden from ground level.
 I climbed a Dumpster to peek over an addition to see the roof of the original building.